HBS-Urosystem/urosystem.kit2/cms/blocks/urodapter/details.en.md

   - type: grid
     slide: false
     components:
-      - type: article
-        subhead: "UroDapter® on the European market: iAluadapter®"
-        text: >-
-          We concluded an agreement with IBSA granting them exclusivity for the marketing and sale of iAluadapter®/UroDapter®, which is packed in one box with their product iAluRil®.

-          <ul><li><a href="https://www.ibsagroup.com/subsidiaries/global-network.html" rel="noopener" target="_blank">IBSA Global Network</a></li></ul>
       - type: images
         subhead: UroDapter® can be attached directly to the syringe so that any solution can be instilled with it into the bladder.